tweaselORG/TrackHAR/README.md

 ## License

-This code is licensed under the MIT license, see the [`LICENSE`](LICENSE) file for details.
+This code and the adapters are licensed under a Creative Commons CC0 1.0 Universal license, see the [`LICENSE`](LICENSE) file for details.

 Issues and pull requests are welcome!
-Please be aware that by contributing, you agree for your work to be licensed under an MIT license.
+Please be aware that by contributing, you agree for your work to be licensed under a CC0 license.